-This study was conducted in the Department of Laboratory Medicine in collaboration with the A and E Department and family outpatient department of the Department of Gynaecology and Obstetrics of a 492bedded hospital from June 2016 to November 2016.
+This study was conducted in the Department of Laboratory Medicine in collaboration with the A and E Department and Family outpatient department of the Department of Gynecology and Obstetrics, of a 492bedded hospital from June 2016 to November 2016.
 It is a descriptive, cross-sectional, and observational study in the reference group of pregnant women in Ranchi area.

-Data were collected on the Monday of each week for a period of 6 months.
+Data were collected on the Monday of each week for a period of 06 months.
 A total of 240 pregnant women having single intrauterine uncomplicated pregnancy with history of consumption of iodized salt were sequentially enrolled.
-Data regarding gestational age were determined by the last menstrual period and ultrasonography report.
-A case record form was filled after detailed history and examination were done by the gynecologist.
+Data regarding gestational age were determined by last menstrual period and ultrasonography report.
+Case record form was filled after detailed history and examination was done by gynecologist.
 Written informed consent was taken.

-The reference sample group was selected by applying the exclusion criteria on the study population mentioned below:
+The reference sample group was selected by applying the exclusion criteria on study population mentioned below:

 - History of thyroid disorder

 - History of multiple or complicated pregnancy

 - History of chronic medical disorder

 - Past history of spontaneous abortion

 - Past or present history of antithyroid drug

-- Infertility/infertility treatment
+- Infertility/Infertility treatment

-- Regular use of any medications other than iron and folate (e.g., lithium, etc.)
+- Regular use of any medications other than iron and folate (e.g., lithium)

 - Family history of thyroid disorder

 - Signs and symptoms of thyroid disorder

 The remaining study population (224) created the reference sample group.
 The reference sample group was then segregated into groups of three trimesters according to gestational age.
-The first trimester group constituted up to 13 weeks (182), second trimester from 13 to 27 weeks (16), and third trimester was formed by more than 28 weeks (26) of gestational age women.
+First trimester group constituted up to 13 weeks (182), second trimester from 13 to 27 weeks (16), and third trimester was formed by more than 28 weeks (26) gestational age ladies.

-About 5 mL of fasting venous blood was collected from each participant.
-The collected blood serum was separated and stored at $-20^{\circ}$ C within 1 hour of collection.
+A 5 mL of fasting venous blood was collected from each participant.
+Collected blood serum was separated and stored at -20°C within 1 hour of collection.